pjtunstall/filler/README.md

 ## Versions

-This project is my attempt at the [01Edu version](https://github.com/01-edu/public/tree/master/subjects/filler) // [01Founders version](https://learn.01founders.co/intra/london/div-01/filler) of the exercise, which is the same as the [42 School version](https://github.com/VBrazhnik/Filler/blob/master/filler.en.pdf), apart from trivial differences: 42 School calls the board "plateau", while 01Edu calls it "Anfield", and different symbols are used for the territories of the two players and their latest moves:
+This project is my attempt at the [01Edu version](https://github.com/01-edu/public/tree/master/subjects/filler) // [01Founders version](https://learn.01founders.co/intra/london/div-01/filler) of the exercise, which is the same as the [42 School version](https://github.com/VBrazhnik/Filler/blob/master/filler.en.pdf), apart from trivial differences: 42 School calls the board "plateau", while 01Edu calls it "Anfield", and different symbols are used for the territories of the two players and their latest moves.
+(I found the 42 School instructions worth reading too, though, as they're more detailed than those of 01Edu--see especially the longer example of gameplay in §V.4.3, p.
+11--and randomly contain a list of the Seven Deadly Sins, complete with Biblical quotations to keep you on the right track!)

 ```
 | Meaning              |  01Edu  | 42 School |